runger1101001/Magnetic_Encoders/Encoder_SPI/README.md

 Or you could make one - it is open source, you will find gerber files and BOM in the repo, and design files for KiCad 6.

+## Getting help

+Please visit our discord: https://discord.gg/FwTymtVhMU

+Or if you have found a problem, you can also open a bug-ticket here on GitHub.

 ## Usage